ono-midori/ono-midori.github.io/techs/zguide.md

 - When we use a ROUTER socket in an application that tracks peers, as peers disconnect and reconnect, the application will leak memory (resources that the application holds for each peer) and get slower and slower.
 - When we use SUB- or DEALER-based data recipients, we can't tell the difference between good silence (there's no data) and bad silence (the other end died).
 When a recipient knows the other side died, it can for example switch over to a backup route.
 - If we use a TCP connection that stays silent for a long while, it will, in some networks, just die.
-Sending something (technically, a “keep-alive” more than a heartbeat), will keep the network alive.
+Sending something (technically, a "keep-alive" more than a heartbeat), will keep the network alive.

 #### One-Way Heartbeats

 A second option is to send a heartbeat message from each node to its peers every second or so.
 When one node hears nothing from another within some timeout (several seconds, typically), it will treat that peer as dead.
 Sounds good, right?
 Sadly, no. This works in some cases but has nasty edge cases in others.

 For pub-sub, this does work, and it's the only model you can use.
-SUB sockets cannot talk back to PUB sockets, but PUB sockets can happily send “I'm alive” messages to their subscribers.
+SUB sockets cannot talk back to PUB sockets, but PUB sockets can happily send "I'm alive" messages to their subscribers.

 As an optimization, you can send heartbeats only when there is no real data to send.
 Furthermore, you can send heartbeats progressively slower and slower, if network activity is an issue (e.g., on mobile networks where activity drains the battery).
 As long as the recipient can detect a failure (sharp stop in activity), that's fine.